Truelite/modian/docs/modian-live-wrapper/ansible.rst

  Ansible usage
 ***************

-After creating a chroot system with debootstrap, live-wrapper uses ansible to customize it.
+After creating a chroot system with debootstrap, modian-live-wrapper uses ansible to customize it.

 You can choose the playbook using the ``--playbook`` option, which defaults to ``chroot.yaml``.
-The playbook provided with live-wrapper does some simple customization tasks.
+The playbook provided with modian-live-wrapper does some simple customization tasks.

-live-wrapper passes some extra variables to ansible playbook, that you can use in your templates:
+modian-live-wrapper passes some extra variables to ansible playbook, that you can use in your templates:

 ``distribution``:
    value of the ``--distribution`` command line option